Cut Gem Bespoke Gems

 Iconoclast - Green Sapphire

-Design No4 - Iconoclast -vid
+Design No4 - Iconoclast - video

 Brilliant cut pavilion.
 Frosted cone crown with 4 large facets surrounding a square table.